KDE/kde-builder/doc/chapter_04/conf-options-table.md

-Note that using this option can have a significant detrimental impact on both your bandwidth usage (if you use \<all\>) and the time taken to compile KDE software, since kdesrc-build will be unable to perform incremental builds.
+Note that using this option can have a significant detrimental impact on both your bandwidth usage (if you use \<all\>) and the time taken to compile KDE software, since kde-builder will be unable to perform incremental builds.

 Related command-line option: --remove-after-install \<value\>